 Pass/No Pass Grading Option: Some courses are offered on a Pass/No Pass basis only.
-The second category of Pass/No Pass options are courses designated by the college wherein each student may elect by no later than the end of the first 30 percent (Full term courses) of the term or length of the class whether the basis of evaluation is to be Pass/No Pass or a letter grade.
-Once the 30 percent deadline has passed, the request cannot be withdrawn.
-It is the student's responsibility to notify the instructor of his or her intent to be graded on a Pass/No Pass basis and to file the appropriate form: otherwise a letter grade will be assigned.
-The petition for this purpose, "Request for Pass/No Pass," is available in the Admissions & Records Office or on the college website.
+The second category of Pass/No Pass options are courses designated by the college wherein each student may elect by no later than the last day of the semester of the term whether the basis of evaluation is to be Pass/No Pass or a letter grade.
+Once the deadline has passed, the request cannot be withdrawn.
+It is the student's responsibility to notify the instructor of his or her intent to be graded on a Pass/No Pass basis and to file the appropriate form: otherwise, a letter grade will be assigned.
+The petition for this purpose, "Request for Pass/No Pass," is available on the college website.